drfuzzi/INF2009_SoundAnalytics/README_V2.md

 A Mel Spectrogram makes two important changes relative to a regular Spectrogram that plots Frequency vs Time.
 It uses the Mel Scale instead of Frequency on the y-axis.
 It uses the Decibel Scale instead of Amplitude to indicate colors.
 The Mel Scale is a perceptual scale of pitches judged by listeners to be equal in distance from one another.
 ![image](https://github.com/drfuzzi/INF2009_SoundAnalytics/assets/52023898/4663a522-8c0e-416f-95e3-eefe42a3696b)

+This code is designed to take a raw audio file and decompose it into three distinct "mathematical lenses."
+Each lens reveals a different characteristic of the sound: its **energy**, its **pitch**, and its **texture**.

+Here is the breakdown of the three key features:

+---

+### 1. Mel Spectrogram (The "Energy Map")

+The code `librosa.feature.melspectrogram` calculates how much energy (loudness) exists at different frequencies over time.

+* **The "Mel" Difference:** Standard spectrograms use a linear scale (Hertz).
+However, humans are much better at detecting changes in low frequencies than high ones.
+The **Mel Scale** warps the frequency axis to mimic human hearing.
+* **The Math:** `librosa.power_to_db` converts the raw power into **Decibels**.
+This is essential because human hearing is logarithmic; without this conversion, quiet background noises would be invisible on the graph.
+* **Use Case:** Identifying *when* a sound happened and how much "punch" or energy it had.

+---

+### 2. Chromagram (The "Musical/Pitch Map")

+The code `librosa.feature.chroma_stft` creates a "Chroma" representation.
+This is the most "musical" of the three features.

+* **How it works:** It maps the entire frequency spectrum into **12 bins**, corresponding to the 12 semitones of the Western musical scale (C, C#, D, D#, etc.).
+* **Octave Agnostic:** It ignores how high or low a note is (the octave) and only focuses on the **pitch class**.
+For example, a "High C" and a "Low C" will both show up in the same bin.
+* **Use Case:** Identifying chords, melodies, or harmonic content.
+If you are analyzing a machine and it starts "whining" at a specific musical note, the Chromagram will catch it.

+---

+### 3. MFCC: Mel Frequency Cepstral Coefficients (The "Fingerprint")

+The code `librosa.feature.mfcc` generates the most compressed and powerful feature for machine learning.

+* **The "Shape" of Sound:** If a Spectrogram shows "what" frequencies are present, the MFCC shows the **overall envelope** or "shape" of the sound.
+In humans, this represents the physical shape of the vocal tract (throat and mouth) while speaking.
+* **Dimensionality Reduction:** Instead of thousands of frequency points, we use `n_mfcc=13` to condense the sound into just 13 coefficients.
+This makes it "lightweight" enough for edge devices (like a smart speaker) to process in real-time.
+* **Use Case:** **Speech Recognition** and **Voice Biometrics**.
+It is the "fingerprint" that allows a computer to distinguish between a "Ba" sound and a "Pa" sound, or between User A and User B.

+---

 ```python
 import librosa